In this new Infobunny article we share with you 8 tips on SEO copywriting that can help you rank better in 2019 and beyond.

 When you look at their posts there, you should look at the keywords they have used – these are their pain points with solutions they found and their requirements when it comes to the service or product.

-Then you can create copy that includes those exact keywords – this is what they would be using to conduct research – and respond to their requirements and pain points at the same time.
+Then you can create copy that includes those exact keywords – this is what they would be used to conduct research – and respond to their requirements and pain points at the same time.
 This is how you start speaking in your audience’s voice.

 2. Create enticing headlines